omid-sar/omid-sar.github.io/_posts/2025-12-13-the-gym-as-a-lab-bench.md

 ---
 layout: post
-title: The Gym as a Lab Bench: Iterating on Habits with LLMs
+title: "The Gym as a Lab Bench: Iterating on Habits with LLMs"
-subtitle: A small, repeatable workout experiment — and the AI toolchain around it: critique loops, a memory layer, and a visual interface for routine.
+subtitle: "A small, repeatable workout experiment — and the AI toolchain around it: critique loops, a memory layer, and a visual interface for routine."
 tags: [ai, workflow, llm, memory-layer, training, personal-systems]
-author: Omi S
+author: "Omi S"
 comments: true
 ---